ory/oathkeeper/docs/docs/pipeline/authz.md

 This authorizer performs authorization against an OPA policy document using the API of a remote OPA instance.
-The authorizer makes a HTTP POST request to the OPA instance with a JSON formatted policy input containing the authenticated subject (if present), the HTTP method, and path of the request.
+The authorizer makes a HTTP POST request to the OPA instance with a JSON formatted policy input generated from a template.

+The template is populated from the AuthenticationSession struct and an addition parameter PathArray that populates the path of the HTTP request as a JSON array.

 The OPA API always returns a "200 OK" response code and a JSON formatted body containing a policy result specifying "allow" as either true or false.

 If the "allow" value of the policy result is true then access is allowed, if it is false or undefined then access is denied.
 This authorizer is intended to be a drop-in alternative